Conrad Veidt: Later career in the US

 By 1941, he and Ilona had settled in Hollywood to assist in the British effort in making American films that might persuade the then-neutral and still isolationist United States to join the war against the Nazis, who at that time controlled all of continental Europe and were bombing the United Kingdom.
 Before leaving the UK, the Veidts gave a large portion of their life savings to the British government to help finance the war effort, and then provided an American home for an English child for the duration of the war.
 Realizing that Hollywood would most likely typecast him in Nazi roles, he had his contract mandate that they must always be villains.

 He starred in a few films, such as George Cukor's A Woman's Face (1941), where he received billing under Joan Crawford, and Nazi Agent (1942), in which he had a dual role as both an aristocratic German Nazi spy and the man's twin brother, an anti-Nazi American.
 His best-known Hollywood role was as the sinister Major Heinrich Strasser in Casablanca (1942), a film which began pre-production before the United States entered World War II.
 Commenting about this well-received role, Veidt noted that it was an ironical twist of fate that he was praised "for portraying the kind of character who had forced him to leave his homeland".

 Ivan J. Rado, the nephew of Veidt's third wife Lily, commented:The fact that he wanted to leave Hollywood had nothing to do with anything but his disgust at the parts offered him, which was mainly Nazis.
 In Above Suspicion, he is at some rally, and when at the end everyone goes "Heil", he just very casually half lifts his right hand, more in a wave than a salute, and with an ironic smile on his face, which to me, embodies his feelings. ...
 The fact that he left Germany ... was his disgust at what was happening that made him move to London with Lily.

 Personal life

-Veidt enjoyed sports, gardening, swimming, golfing, classical music, and reading fiction (including occultism; Veidt once considered himself a powerful medium) and nonfiction.
+Veidt enjoyed sports, gardening, swimming, golfing, classical music, and reading both fiction and nonfiction (including occultism; Veidt once considered himself a powerful medium).